Choosing a Cruising Route for your holiday

 The Avon Ring

 In the best tradition of a pilgrimage the route to Shakespeare's Stratford is both demanding and arduous yet highly rewarding.
 Dropping down to Warwick the traveller is met by the awesome sight of Hatton Locks, striding boldly upwards in a 21 lock, 3 hour cruising stairway.
-Turn left at Kingswood to join the Southern Stratford Canal; a narrow, tree-lined and very beautiful waterway culminating in the florid splendour of Bancroft Gardens, moments away from the RSC Theatre.

 The Grand Union South Route

 From Braunston, just a few hours from Calcutt, the Grand Union heads south towards the rebuilt Blisworth Tunnel.
 Just beyond its southern portal stands Stoke Bruerne, the ideal among canalside villages and home of the Waterways Museum.
-Crossing the valley of the Ouze on a sturdy aqueduct the canal climbs to Marsworth and its summit level.
+Crossing the valley of the Ouse on a sturdy aqueduct the canal climbs to Marsworth and its summit level.
 Beyond lies Berkhamstead, Rickmansworth and Watford; the descent to the Thames, but to the west the intimate quiet of the sixteen-lock Aylesbury Arm drifts past hedge and pasture to its historic namesake.

-To Aylesbury and return: 1 week.
+To Aylesbury and return: 10/11 nights.

-Two Week Travels
+Two Week or Longer Travels

-Given two weeks the scope to travel yet further afield grows immeasurably and our location, so close to three major canaljunctions, offers an endless variety of routes.
+Given two weeks the scope to travel yet further afield grows immeasurably and our location, so close to three major canal junctions, offers an endless variety of routes.
 Some worth considering include: The Grand Circle, through London and Oxford to include the River Thames and Oxford Canal.
 The Leicester Ring, passing beyond Leicester to the picturesque River Soar, the Trent and Mersey Canal and back past Coventry.
 To the Caldon Canal and return via the Wedgwood factory near Stoke-on-Trent.